 - Is SILGRANIT patented and certified?

-Yes, BLANCO holds seven exclusive patents for SILGRANIT® PuraDur® II, which makes this material the only one of its kind in the world.
+Yes, BLANCO holds seven exclusive patents for SILGRANIT® PuraDur®, which makes this material the only one of its kind in the world.
 Further confirmation of its excellent properties comes in the form of 3 neutral quality certificates from the LGA Nüremberg